 Two-way radios are ideal because they guarantee communication without being service dependent like a cellphone.
 They actually work better in rural areas where buildings are not blocking radio waves.
 Also unlike cellphones, they are reasonably priced and don’t require a monthly service plan, so you can disperse them throughout your farm, having handheld radios to clip to your belt while having a MicroMobile in your tractors, semi-trucks, UTV, barn, and farmhouse to make sure you are always connected.

 Choosing A Two-Way Radio

 Your two-way radios should have enough range to cover your entire property without issue.
 They should be an ideal alternative to attempting to find service for your cell phone in rural areas.
-If you happen to experience range issues we recommend the MicroMobile line of radios.
-If range is still an issue we recommend upgrading the antenna on your MicroMobile such as the MXTA11 6db gain antenna.
+If you are currently experiencing range issues we recommend the MicroMobile line of radios.
+If range is still an issue we recommend upgrading the antenna on your MicroMobile such as the MXTA26 6db gain antenna.

 Make sure the radios you purchase are rugged and durable.
 The handheld two-way radios are made for harsh outdoor climates and are durable through weather and getting dropped on the ground a few times.
 In fact, Tyson from Adventure Rig accidentally dropped his X-Talker T71 handheld two-way radio out of a spray plane and later found it on the ground unharmed!
 When your hands are dirty, you should be more comfortable grabbing the radio clipped to your belt and pushing the talk button than having to mess up your phone and taking the time to dial someone’s number.